The time management matrix is a litmus test for how time and the value of our output interconnect.

 The time management matrix below (popularized by Stephen Covey) differentiates between Urgency and Importance.

-Urgency on the x axis is measured in terms of time setting from Now on the left to Long Term on the right.
+Looking at the matrix diagram below you will see that Urgency is the x axis value.
+Another way of looking at this is to measure time from Now on the left to Long Term on the right.
 Importance or value is measured vertically on the Y axis.
-All of our time use can be evaluated across this matrix.

 The quadrants below depict 4 scenarios:

-Quadrant 1: Urgent and Important – where crises occur – no choice
+Quadrant 1: Urgent and Important – where crises occur – time spent here is a must.
+No choice!

 Quadrant 2: Important and Not Urgent – where long term value is hatched and fostered